AirTrain JFK: Renovation of JFK Airport

 On January 4, 2017, the office of New York Governor Andrew Cuomo announced a $7–10 billion plan to renovate JFK Airport.
 As part of the project, the AirTrain JFK would either see lengthened trainsets or a direct track connection to the rest of New York City's transportation system, and a direct connection between the AirTrain, LIRR, and subway would be built at Jamaica station.
 Shortly after Cuomo's announcement, the Regional Plan Association published an unrelated study for a possible direct rail link between Manhattan and JFK Airport.
 Yet another study in September 2018, published by the MTA, examined alternatives for an LIRR rail link to JFK as part of a possible restoration of the abandoned Rockaway Beach Branch.

 In July 2017, Cuomo's office began accepting submissions for master plans to renovate the airport.
-A year later, in October 2018, Cuomo released details of the project, whose cost had grown to $13 billion.
+The next year, Cuomo released details of the project, whose cost had grown to $13 billion.
 The improvements included lengthening AirTrains as well as adding lanes to the Van Wyck Expressway.
-The Terminal 2 station was closed on July 11, 2022, due to construction at JFK Airport and demolished shortly thereafter.
+The Terminal 2 station was closed on July 11, 2022, prior to the permanent closure of Terminal 2 six months later.
+To accommodate the reconstruction of Terminal 1, the PANYNJ closed the Terminal 1 station for seven months starting on May 1, 2023.
+The station was reopened in December 2023.
+Alstom, which had purchased Bombardier's rail operations in 2021, extended its contract with the Port Authority in 2025, agreeing to operate the AirTrain for seven more years.
+In November 2025, as part of its 2026–2035 capital plan, the Port Authority announced plans to renovate stations so they could accommodate trains with higher passenger capacities.

 System

 Routes

 AirTrain JFK connects the airport's terminals and parking areas with the Howard Beach and Jamaica stations.
 It runs entirely within the New York City borough of Queens.
 The system consists of three routes: two connecting the terminals with either the Howard Beach or Jamaica stations, and one route looping continuously around the central terminal area.
-It is operated by Alstom (which purchased Bombardier in 2021) under contract to the Port Authority.
+It is operated by Alstom under contract to the Port Authority.
+Trains to and from Jamaica and Howard Beach were originally planned to run every two minutes during peak hours, with alternate trains traveling to each branch.
+The final environmental impact statement projected that trains in the central terminal area would run every ninety seconds.
+By 2014 actual frequencies were much lower: each branch was served by one train every seven to 12 minutes during peak hours.
+Trains arrived every 10 to 15 minutes on each branch during weekdays; every 15 to 20 minutes during late nights; and every 16 minutes during weekends.